 This means starting a fundraising page on the SFSuper Series platform, which allows you to set targets, add your photo, a story about your participation and why you want to help make a difference to the lives of children battling Sanfilippo.

-We have a handy downloadable guide available to give you tips on how to run a successful network (peer-to-peer) fundraising campaign.
+We have a really handy SCF Peer to Peer Tip Sheet updated Apr 18.pdf to give you tips on how to run a successful network fundraising campaign.
 There are tips on getting the all-important ‘ask’ just right, using social media to maximise donations and re-engaging with your close contacts via email.
+Make sure you have a read!

 Offline / event fundraising